 When Do Red Flags Appear?

 You may be wondering when you would notice a red flag in the export controls process.
-A red flag may come up at any time—from early in an export transaction, to when you’re filling out the requisite paperwork, to when you’re finalizing sales invoices.
-It’s important to be vigilant and pay attention to red flags from introductions to after the sale has been completed.
+A red flag may come up at any time—early in an export transaction, when you’re filling out the requisite paperwork, when you’re finalizing sales invoices.
+It’s important to be vigilant and pay attention to red flags all the time: from introductions to after the sale has been completed.

 In addition to red flags, exporters also need to be aware of the parties they are prohibited or restricted from shipping to, as well as BIS's Unverified List “of parties whose bona fides BIS has been unable to determine in end-use checks.”